ezraodio1/STA313_Project2/Helper Functions/README.md

 - `Vintage`: Year of the vintage.
 - `geom`: Geometry information for mapping.
 - `geo_point_2d`: Geographic point in 2D.
+Our clean datasets after Datacleaning_ACS are called ACS[year].

-The election data sets are called Election[year]_summary.
+The election data sets are called [year].txt.
 There are 6 of them: one for each election year.
 Each data set contains 3 columns:
 - `Couunty`: North Carolina County
 - `Choice_Party`: The political party
 - `Total_Votes`: Total votes for that specific county and political party.
+Our clean datasets after Datacleaning_votes are called County_totals[year].

-After cleaning our data sets we are left with two data sets one called ACSall and the other is election_data.
+After cleaning our data sets we are left with:

-ACSall is a merged dataset of the 6 individual asc csv for 2000,2004,2008,2012, 2016 and 2020 with the same variables as before.
+1. 6 different ACS data sets labeled ACS[year], this is because the datsets were too large to merge and push.
+2. election-data which contains the combined, cleaned County_total data sets
+2. election_data_wide_geo which contains the election data joined with the county geo information

 election_data is also a merged data set with all the 6 individual election data that contains 1000 observations and 4 variables: